guillaume-azarias/My-HealthData-Core/README.md

 ## Description of the solution:
 ![preview](App_StartScreen_Phone.png)

 My Health Data Core is a light app, working on mobiles and websites designed to be patient-friendly and easy to navigate *during a medical appointment*.
-It allows to
+It allows you, as a patient, to:

 -	Display a Timeline viewer with links to individual patient data records.
--	Upload data with the website or the mobile camera
+-	Upload any medical/health data through the Uploader feature (app or website) as a document or using the mobile camera.
 -	Define the persons allowed to access specific documents (ie. dynamic consent at a *granular* level).

 Our Patient Champions will benefit from having access to their own complete set of health/medical records in a single place, thus allowing them to not only be more informed but also enabling them to actively participate in their healthcare journey.